KishanGupta114/C-Concepts/CONTRIBUTING.md

 ## How to Contribute

-1. Fork the repository and write the concepts in a new branch.
+1. Fork the repository, Create a New File and write the concepts.

-2. Submit a pull request with a detailed explanation of that concept with small understandable programs and MEMEs.
+2. Submit a pull request with a detailed explanation of that concept with small understandable programs (if applicable) and MEMEs (if applicable).

 3. Review and discussion will take place in the pull request.
 We'll work with you to ensure that your contributions are properly tested and integrated into the project.